Castle Bar Park railway station

 The station and all trains serving it are operated by Great Western Railway.
 When opened in 1904, it was called Castle Bar Park Halt.
 The suffix 'Halt' was dropped on 5 May 1969.

 The ticket office opens only morning peak hours from Monday to Friday; ticket machines were removed in 2005 due to persistent vandalism.
 New aluminium and perspex passenger shelters and a replacement "help point" machine were added in 2006.
 There is also a footbridge linking the platforms so step free access is limited to the Greenford bound platform only.

 As of October 2008, Oyster "pay as you go" can be used for journeys originating or ending at Castle Bar Park.

 Service

-All services at Castle Bar Park are operated by Great Western Railway using DMUs.
+All services at Castle Bar Park are operated by Great Western Railway using DMUs or Class 230 BEMUs.